 Jim focuses his practice on business and corporate work with an additional concentration in tax law.

-Jim has practiced law in Winston-Salem for almost 40 years.
-Jim began his legal career with the predecessor firm to Kilpatrick Stockton, LLP.
+Jim has practiced law in Winston-Salem for 41 years.
+He began his legal career with the predecessor firm to Kilpatrick Stockton, LLP.
 In 1992, he and another partner organized and managed their own firm, which grew to 12 attorneys in a few years.
 Jim joined Bell, Davis & Pitt in 2006.

 Jim’s principal areas of practice are: